bentlema/puppet-tutorial-pe/tutorial/01c-Provision-Training-Containers.md

 Initially I used ${BASEDIR} at the front of my volume paths, but ran into a bug where GitLab was failing to start due to an error 'filename too long'.
-After changing to a shorter pathname under /tmp, everything worked fine.
+After changing to a shorter pathname under just /opt, everything worked fine.

 The specific error I observed was found in /var/log/gitlab/unicorn/unicorn_stderr.log